JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 3: Create Token

-Each colony has a native token that will be used to calculate reputation within the colony.
-The native token can be any ERC20 token but it cannot be changed after you create your colony.
-The next step will be creating that token using our standard [colonyToken](https://github.com/JoinColony/colonyToken) contract.
+Each colony has an internal token that will be used to calculate reputation within the colony.
+The internal token can be any ERC20 token but it cannot be changed after you create your colony.
+The next step will be creating a token using our standard [colonyToken](https://github.com/JoinColony/colonyToken) contract.

 Add the following code below `// Step 3: Create Token`: